hankdaugherty/wordpress-docker-dev-kit/README.md

 ## Theme Development

-This environment comes with the Neve theme and a child theme template pre-configured.
-The child theme is located in `neve-child/` and is automatically mounted in the WordPress container.
+This environment comes with the Neve theme and a pre-configured child theme for immediate development.

-To make changes to the child theme:
+### Using the Child Theme
+1. The child theme is automatically mounted and activated
-1. Edit files in the `neve-child` directory
+2. Edit files in the `neve-child` directory
-2. Changes will be immediately reflected in your WordPress environment
+3. Changes are immediately reflected in your environment
-3. Use the WordPress Customizer for theme settings
+4. Use the WordPress Customizer for theme settings

 ## Clean Up